adityabmv/codershigh/Linalg75.md

 2. Define a function.
 What is a surjective, injective and bijective function?

-3. Given an example of a function
+3. Give an example of a function
    $$
    f:\mathbb{R}^2\rightarrow\mathbb{R}^2
    $$

-4. Given an example of a very nice function
+4. Give an example of a very nice function
    $$f:\mathbb{R}^2\rightarrow\mathbb{R}^2$$
    - Make extra efforts to make this function really nice.
    - Explain what is so nice about your